Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/Mediator/README.md

 ## Why

-Mediator and Observer patterns are very close in features but very different in terms of coding.
+[Mediator][2] and Observer patterns are very close in features but very different in terms of coding.

 Mediator is a good pattern because in most time, it's more easy to debug than Observer since it's easier to track method invocations.

-But Mediator has a big flaw : it's a like a God object if you don't use ISP to split its usually-big public contract.
+But Mediator has a big flaw : it's a like a God object if you don't use [ISP][1] to split its usually-big public contract.
 And it's a dull job to do this when you start a project since interfaces of Colleagues are not frozen, each change must be repeated two or three times (ripple effect).
 Observer does not have